 |Gross Vehicle Weight Rating (GVW)||9,500|

 Innovative storage is a hallmark of this unit.
 There is a hidden pantry behind the entertainment center, which provides a large amount of storage for food and supplies.
-Most people won’t even realize it’s there until they open it and will be in awe by the amount of space.
+Most people won’t even realize it’s there until they open it and will be in awe of the amount of space.
 In addition, the unit has a single large slide in the living room, opening up the trailer for plenty of room for relaxing and entertaining.

 The 291UBH offers a full kitchen inside and a refrigerator and stove outside.
 The bathroom has a roomy stand-up shower and plenty of room.
 The main bedroom offers a queen-sized bed with easy access to under-bed storage.
 This area also has a dog door and can serve as a kennel for small dogs.

 The trailer also offers a lot of premium features.
-It’s prepped for solar, has power stabilizing jacks, a water docking station, solid steps, and a lighted power awning.
+It’s prepped for solar, has power stabilizing jacks, a water docking station, on-demand Water Heater, solid steps, and a lighted power awning.
 The remarkable aspect of this trailer is that they deliver all of this with a GVW of 8,200 lbs, which is towable by most half-ton trucks.

 |Keystone Outback 291UBH|